mmcc007/fledge/index.md

 Automatically build, test, sign and release your Flutter app to both Apple and Google stores.

-Supports public and private build servers in the cloud (Travis, Cirrus, etc...) and in-house (Jenkins, GitLab, etc...).
+Supports public and private build servers in both the cloud (Travis, Cirrus, etc...) and in-house (Jenkins, GitLab, etc...).

 There are many steps involved each time an app, or an app upgrade, is delivered to both stores.
 Fledge exists to document and automate these steps.